-( C ) Continuous assessment, based on participation and the degree of involvement of the student on the teaching-learning process.
+(C) Continuous assessment, based on participation and the degree of involvement of the student on the teaching-learning process.
 The attendance on regular basis to on-campus lectures/activities and the realization of the work, will be taken into account.
 Continuous assessment activities include individual theoretical or practical assignments which will be hand in to the lecturer in "Aula Virtual".
 It will also include two written tests: multiple choice or short-answer questions to evaluate some part of the content of this course.
-Finally there will be a group activity where students will have to develop a written theoretical work and to do an oral poster presentation of this work.
+There will be a group activity where students will have to develop a written theoretical work and to do an oral poster presentation of this work.
+Finally, a public presentation in group will de done to spread the results publically.